xTool M1 Machine: Beginner’s Guide

 What is the xTool M1?

-Both xTool and their competitor Glowforge offer more expensive CO2 laser machines, but we’ll cover those options later.
+xTool also offers more expensive CO2 laser machines, but we’ll cover those options later.

 Overview: xTool M1 and Accessories

-For this xTool M1 review, I tested the following equipment:
+For my original xTool M1 review, I tested the 10-Watt machine, which is no longer available.

-After successfully completing a few projects, I strongly recommend buying the Air Assist Set for optimal laser cutting and engraving results with the xTool M1.
-The Riser Base also promotes better ventilation and provides flexibility to work on larger materials and cylindrical objects (with the Rotary attachment).
+After completing many projects over the past few years, I strongly recommend buying the Riser Base, which provides flexibility to work on larger materials and cylindrical objects (with the Rotary attachment).

-I’ll share my thoughts on all the accessories below, but let’s start with the main focus, the xTool M1.
+I’ll share my thoughts on all the accessories below, but let’s start with the main focus, the xTool M1 Ultra.

 What materials can the xTool M1 cut and engrave?

 The xTool M1 can cut or engrave 300+ materials, from wood to metal to opaque acrylic, which gives you plenty of project inspiration.
-Since the machine can process SVG, DXF, JPG, PNG, BMP, TIF, and CR2 files, you have a wide range of designs you can use for cutting and engraving (even photos).
+Since the machine can process SVG, DXF, JPG, PNG, BMP, TIF, and CR2 files, you can cut or engrave a wide range of designs (even photos).

 The M1 also has a built-in 16MP wide-angle camera with autofocus.
-This allows you to visualize your project in the Creative Space software and batch process multiple items at once with the “smart fill” feature, like in the photo below.
+This allows you to visualize your project in the Creative Space software.
+You can then batch process multiple items using the “smart fill” feature, as in the photo below.

 The camera also performs an “automeasure” function, allowing the laser to detect the distance to the material.
 When this fails, xTool has instructions for manually measuring the distance with the provided ruler.